sbrik1111/th07_multi_player/README.md

 - Everyone must run the **same `th07_multi_net.exe` and the same game data**
 - Latency or packet loss beyond the 24 frame history stalls the game while it waits for the missing input

-## Known issues

-- **The screen breaks up while paused.** The pause menu draws over a frame the network code may not have finished, and the result can be torn or partly stale until play resumes
-- **The title screen and the ending run very slowly in three player sessions.** Both are outside the synchronized gameplay loop, and the extra peer makes them noticeably worse
-- **A session can desync.** Two causes have been found and fixed.
-The first was a faulty detector that reported divergences between peers that agreed.
-The second was real: the peers disagreed about *which* enemies drop items.
-That choice is made by a pair of counters rather than by the random number generator, so a session could run with its ships, its enemies and its random stream in perfect lockstep while the items on screen were different - a divergence with nothing upstream of it to find.
-Neither fix guarantees there is not a third.
-If a session does drift apart, everyone should leave and rematch; `netplay_trace.txt`, written next to the executable, records what the peers stopped agreeing about

 ## Data and rights